Operator-induced structural variable selection for identifying materials genes: Simulation

-To gain more insight into the scalability of iBART, Figure \ref{fig:sim_4_size} shows the mean number of iBART generated and selected descriptors in each iteration.
-The mean number of iBART generated descriptors is no greater than 158 $\approx O(p^2)$ in each iteration and is significantly less than the number of descriptors generated by SISSO and LASSO, $9.26 \times 10^9$ and $1.2 \times 10^6$, respectively. iBART is able to achieve this significant reduction in dimension due to its iterative generating and selecting scheme and the ability of BART-G.SE to produce a sparse solution while achieving the $(1,\mathcal{S}_0)$-OIS screening property in each iteration.
-This significant dimension reduction of iBART not only lessens the runtime and memory usage but also enables iBART to tackle data with a larger number of primary features, as we show in Sections \ref{sec:p_study} and \ref{sec:real_data}.
+To gain insight into the scalability of iBART, Figure \ref{fig:Sec3.4}B shows the boxplots of the number of iBART generated and selected descriptors in each iteration.
+Throughout the 100 simulation replicates, iBART generates no more than $168 \leq 2p^2$ descriptors, which is significantly less than the number of descriptors generated by SISSO ($9.26 \times 10^9$) and LASSO ($1.2 \times 10^6$).
+Such dimension reduction not only reduces runtime and memory usage but also enables iBART to tackle data with much larger $p$, as we show in Sections \ref{sec:p_study} and \ref{sec:4_real_data}.